nashdean/dirmapper-core/README.md

 ```

 ### Working with DirectoryItem Class
 The most basic element of a directory structure is an item represented by the `DirectoryItem` class.
-This class is an abstracted object representing a `file` or `folder`.
+This class is an abstracted object representing a `file` or `directory`.
 Each object holds valuable metadata about the underlying item, including summaries of the contents which can be generated with AI.
 ```python
     DirectoryItem(
         path='/path/to/project/README.md',